 How to Ban and Unban Players on Your Minecraft Server

-Learn how to ban, unban, and manage banned players on your Minecraft server.
+Ban, unban, and manage banned players on your Minecraft Java server.
+Includes username bans, IP bans, and editing banned-players.json.

-Banning removes a player from your server and prevents them from rejoining.
-You can ban by username or IP address.
+Banning removes a player and prevents them from rejoining.
+Minecraft supports two ban types: username bans (most common) and IP bans (catches alt accounts from the same connection).

 Open the Console